How to Paint Rocks for Beginners

 If you are looking for ideas on what to do with your painted rocks or your kids painted rocks after they are done, here are some tips and ideas to get you started:

-- Hide them around your community as a part of the Kindness Rock Project (see above for details)
+- Hide them around your community as a part of the Kindness Rock Project (see below for details)

 - Add them to your garden for a splash of color